 Other ways to find people to follow include searching for hashtags (#exploreNL or #loveStJohns if you’re looking for Newfoundland-specific content, for example).

+Now that you have a little more information about the basics of Instagram’s symbols and buttons and when to use them, it’s time to start engaging with content.
 When you see a photo you like, you have many choices for how you can choose to engage.

 Getting Your Instagram Profile Right